First Steps

-If you are unsure whether your tax adviser belongs to one of these organisations, you can enquire at the address shown under contacts.
+If you are unsure whether your tax adviser belongs to one of these organisations, you can enquire at the address shown under Contacts.

 Your tax adviser does not want unhappy customers.
 So you should make sure that the firm or adviser dealing with your tax affairs knows about any concerns you may have and has a chance to put things right when needed.